department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/health-issues-brief.md

 ## UX considerations

-### When to show Health Issues section
+### When to show Health Conditions section
 The Health Problems section should be visible to any logged in user with health benefits and a health record with the VA, and has navigated to the page where Health Problems information is located.
 In MyHealth*e*Vet, users must also have a Premium account, but at the time of this writing, it is believed that the notion of Premium accounts is slated to be depricated.

-**Where do Health Issues fit within IA?**
+**Where do Health Conditions fit within IA?**
-TBD, but the aim is to allow users to view their health issues on an actual web page in the new health portal, if technical feasible.
-The download and print options should still be made available via the Blue Button report and VA Health Summary.
+Health conditions will be part of the Health history section

-### How to show Health Issues section
+### How to show Health Conditions section
 - What should the screen look like?
 What information should be seen?
 What should be hidden?